botworld-wiki/beatburger.github.io/pages/materials.md

 <div markdown="1" class=" ghcms ghcms-bots">

-What you need to upgrade your bots.
+**These materials are used to upgrade bots.
+Upgrading bots above level 20 also requires a bot essence.**

 </div>